cambridgehackers/connectal/README.md

     export BLUESPECDIR=~/bluespec/Bluespec-2013.09.beta1/lib

-2. Install xbsv dependences.
-This installs ubuntu packages used by xbsv or during compilation:
+2. Install connectal dependences.
+This installs ubuntu packages used by connectal or during compilation:

-    cd xbsv;
+    cd connectal;
     sudo make install-dependences

 3. If you are using an FPGA attached to your machine, install the drivers: